ozdemirht/generative-ai/RAG0/Readme.md

 ## Advanced RAG

-This introduces additional steps to ingestion and inferencing pipelines for
+Advanced RAG introduces additional steps to ingestion and inferencing pipelines for
 - Guardrails to redact PII data, refuse in-appropriate input/output.
 - Query re-writing to generate good completion by translating the user's prompt to an effective prompt.

+These additions harden the system while improving the quality of responses for production.

 ## Summary
 The number of configurations when building ingestion and Q&A steps are considerable.